Context

 The platform folder can contain customizations you want to add to the XM Cloud content management instance.
 It is not recommended to do customizations.

-folder provides already implementation such as a out of the box components but also middleware functionalities such as redirects or personalization.
+The headapps folder represents the head application built with NextJS. it contains its own .env file.
+The src folder provides already implementation such as a out of the box components but also middleware functionalities such as redirects or personalization.

+Middleware functionalities such as redirects or personalization are provided out of the box.
 Please note that the starter template currently uses the page router instead of the newer app router introduced with version 13.

-In ASP.NET Core Starter Kit, the platform folder is in authoring
+In ASP.NET Core Starter Kit, the platform folder is in authoring subfolder.

 The head application in ASP.NET Core Starter Kit is created using the new Sitecore ASP.NET Core SDK.
 It contains authoring and headapps subfolders to separate back-end Sitecore Platform and Head (ASP.NET Core) aspects.